fabric-lab/hyperledger-fabric-manager/README.md

 ## Introduction
-- 1 Essential tool for you to start learning hyperledger fabric.
+- 1 Essential tool for you to create a hyperledger fabric network  and manage easily.
 - 2 User friendly building environment, docker container not needed.
-Single machine mode only.
+Single machine mode only now.
 - 3 Cross-platform for windows,liunx,mac.
 - 4 Adapt for hyperledger fabric 1.1,1.2,1.3

 ## Features
-  A few of the things you can do with hyperledger fabric manager:
+  A few of the things you can do with hyperledger fabric manage:
 - 1 Organizations Manage,MSPs Auto Create,Certificates Manage,Consortiums Manage,Channels Manage.
 - 2 Add ChainCode,Enable Chaincode,Stop Chaincode.
 - 3 Orderers Manage,Run Orderer,Stop Orderer,View Block.